Evolving-AI-Lab/synthesizing/README.md

     <img src="examples/example4.jpg" width=500px>
 </p>

 * This result matches the finding that object detectors emerge in a DNN trained to classify images of places [2].
-See Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304) for more.
+See Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304) for more comparison between these images and visualizations produced by [2].

 ## Licenses
 Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
 Please carefully check them before use.